fluffy/blinky/documentation/manual.md

 ### Buttons

-Mute Button ( black TODO ): The audio beep used in testing can be very irritating.
+Mute Button ( black  ): The audio beep used in testing can be very irritating.
 This button turn the generation of the audio beep on and off.

-Black Button ( white TODO ): This control what is displayed on the LED grid and cycles across three modes.
+Blank Button ( white  ): This control what is displayed on the LED grid and cycles across three modes.
 In the first mode nothing is displayed, in the second the detected audio latency is displayed, and in the third, the time is displayed for video testing.